hydecorp/hydejack-starter-kit/docs/print.md

 ~~~

 Hydejack comes with a default configuration file that takes care most of the configuration,
-but it pays off to check out the example config file in the Starter Kit to see what's available.
+but it pays off to check out the [annotated example config file][config] from the Starter Kit to see what's available.
+See chapter [Config](./config.md){:.heading.flip-title} for more.
+{:.note}

 You can now jump to [running locally](#running-locally).

 #### Troubleshooting
-If your existing site combines theme files with your content (as did previous verisons of Hydejack/PRO),
+If your existing site combines theme files with your content (as did previous versions of Hydejack/PRO),
 make sure to delete the following folders:

 - `_layouts`